6 Advantages of an ABA-Approved Paralegal Program

 4. Pre-law specialization ABA-approved paralegal schools can also help prepare students for law school if they wish to continue their education.
 Many of the classes students take during the first couple of years of law school are similar to the course of study at an ABA-approved paralegal institution.

 5. Concentrated programs Depending on the type of institution, general paralegal courses take between two years for community and junior colleges, and four years at a University.
 The minimum course duration for an ABA-approved Paralegal institution is one to two academic years.
-Accelerated paralegal associate’s degrees, such as the program offered at Fremont College, are designed to ensure students finish quickly and can be completed in 15 months.
+Accelerated paralegal associate’s degrees, such as the program offered at Fremont University, are designed to ensure students finish quickly and can be completed in 15 months.

 6. Standard of quality In California, only 28 paralegal schools have been approved by the ABA.
 These schools are held to strict standards and regularly reviewed by the Standing Committee on Paralegals.
 A list of ABA-approved paralegal schools can be found at the ABA Standing Committee on Paralegals’ Directory of Paralegal schools.